Lesson 1: Natural Numbers up to 1000

 In mathematical terminology, numbers used for counting are called “cardinal numbers” and numbers used for ordering are called “ordinal numbers“.

-TWO and SECOND, FIVE and FIFTH, THIRTY and THURTIES …
+TWO and SECOND, FIVE and FIFTH, THIRTY and THIRTIES …

 Mathematicians use N to represent a set of all natural numbers.
 The set of natural numbers is an infinite set.
 This infinity is called countable infinity.